 So, what is it?
 Wi-Fi Sensing is a technology that enables motion detection, gesture recognition, and biometric measurement by using existing Wi-Fi signals and networks.
 Wi-Fi Sensing operates similarly to a radar system, detecting motion and providing information and data insights that can be used to enable new Wi-Fi-based services.
 Wi-Fi Sensing creates a bridge for Wi-Fi service providers to enter new markets such as home security, health care, enterprise, and building automation/management markets, among many others.

 In 2019 the Wireless Broadband Alliance set out to address the need for standardizing Wi-Fi Sensing.
 While some applications could be supported using existing Wi-Fi standards, there were technology gaps that limited the range of new applications.
 Some of these gaps could be addressed via proprietary means; however, such an approach would have inhibited interoperability, integration, and deployment.
 Alternatively, there was an opportunity to introduce new capabilities into the Wi-Fi standards.
 Standards support allows not only more efficient handling of existing use-cases but enables new use-cases that were previously not possible.
-Download WBA’s 2019 report Wi-Fi Sensing: A New Technology Emerges
+Download WBA’s latest report Wi-Fi Sensing: A New Technology Emerges

 Ultimately, the WBA sought to document the obstacles Wi-Fi Sensing currently faced and to collaborate with standards organizations to open up this exciting market.
 In this blog, we will take a look at the use cases and deployment environments along with some of the business opportunities they open up.